devrev/adaas-chef-cli/docs/article_references.md

 The platform simply replaces the reference block with the ID of the artifact.
 The resolved value in not wrapped in double quotes.

 ### Links to other articles
-If an article links to another article, you need to create a reference to the article in the content of the article.
-This is important because at the extractor stage, it is impossible to predict the ID of the article that will be created in DevRev.
+If there is a link to another article in the content of the article, you need to create a reference to the article.
+The link must be to an article that was either created in previous syncs or will be created in the current sync.
+At the extractor stage, it is impossible to predict the ID of the article that will be created in DevRev.
+So, this must be handled by the platform.
 This feature is only available for HTML format.
 However, since Markdown can contain HTML, you can use the same approach for Markdown as well.

 #### HTML
 ```